Gwenhwyseg

-Gwenhwyseg or Y Wenhwyseg (also called "Gwentian" in English) is a moribund Welsh dialect of South East Wales.
+Gwenhwyseg or Y Wenhwyseg is a Welsh dialect of South East Wales.
 The name derives from an old term for the inhabitants of the area, y Gwennwys.

 One of Gwenhwyseg's characteristics is the change in the long a vowel to a long e e.g. y Ted a'r Meb a'r Ysbryd Glên rather than the standard y Tad, y Mab a'r Ysbryd Glân ("the Father, the Son and the Holy Spirit").
 The diphthong ae is changed in the same way: